edaplayground/eda-playground/docs/intro.rst

 #.
 Log in.
 Click the **Log in** button (top right) and click either your Google or Facebook.
 #.
 Select your language from the **Testbench + Design** menu.
 #.
-Select your simulator from the **Tools & Simulators** menu. using certain simulators will require you to supply additional identifcation information.
+Select your simulator from the **Tools & Simulators** menu.
+Using certain simulators will require you to supply additional identifcation information.
 #.
 Type in your code in the **testbench** and **design** windows.
 #.
 Click **Run**.